Admission to Undergraduate Programs | Spalding University Catalog

 3. Official transcript issued by a Kentucky public or private high school showing high school graduation date;

-5. Official transcript that the student had attended an out-of-state college within the past year and presenting evidence that he/she paid out-of-state tuition at that institution
+5. Official transcript that the student had attended an out-of-state college within the past year and presenting evidence that they paid out-of-state tuition at that institution.

 For further information: